 - In and around the Schoolies Festival™ site including the surrounding streets.

-- On every Free MAC Schoolies Festival™ Bus.
+- On every free Schoolies Festival™ Safer Journeys Bus Service.
 Buses leave Adelaide Central Bus Station on the Friday at 10:00am and 2:00pm.
-Return buses from the Fleurieu on the Monday (see timetable on the app for times.)
+Return buses from the Fleurieu on the Monday.
 Book your FREE bus seat here.
 FREE shuttle buses operate from Encounter Bay to Goolwa from Friday afternoon to early Monday morning.
-Check out the travel page for more information, and download the free Schoolies Festival™ App (coming soon!) for an interactive schedule and map.
+Check out the travel page for more information and for an interactive schedule and map.

 - Before talking with your young person consider preparing what topics you would like to discuss and how you would like to approach each area.
 If there is more than one parent it is always important to have a unified front on every topic.